-- 72. Potential capacity substitutions shall be validated through network analysis.
+68. Potential capacity substitutions shall be validated through network analysis.
 The objective shall be to avoid incremental increase in risk20.
-Hence National Gas Transmission will not propose capacity substitution where this result, under planning scenarios, in the capability of the NTS being reduced below that required. - 73.
-The capacity substitution objective is to minimise investment that would otherwise be required to satisfy demand for Incremental Obligated Entry Capacity.
-Substitution opportunities shall be assessed against criteria defined within the Transmission Planning Code which is the basis for National Gas Transmission's network development decisions.
+Hence National Grid will not propose capacity substitution where this results, under planning scenarios, in the capability of the NTS being reduced below that required.

+69. The capacity substitution objective is to minimise investment that would otherwise be required to satisfy demand for Incremental Obligated Entry Capacity.
+Substitution opportunities shall be assessed against criteria defined within the Transmission Planning Code which is the basis for National Grid's network development decisions.
 This shall include existing commitments, including capacities and pressures, on the network.
+Substitutions shall not be accepted if this puts at risk National Grid's ability to deliver its existing commitments (including capacity reservations pursuant to a result in an increased risk of a constraint on the network.

+19 An ASEP shall be considered to have been disconnected if the connection to the NTS has been isolated and the associated connection agreement (e.g. Network Entry Agreement) has been terminated 20 Substitution may affect system capability.
+National Grid will assess whether a potential substitution would

-Substitutions shall not be accepted if this puts at risk National Gas Transmission's ability to deliver its existing commitments (including capacity reservations pursuant to a PARCA or IP PARCA).
-These commitments will be taken from regulatory and commercial agreements and statutory instruments and are additional to the conditions set out in the Transmission Planning Code a copy of which can be found on the National Gas Transmission website at: https://www.nationalgas.com/charging https://www.nationalgas.com/sites/default/files/documents/TPC%202023%20v0.3_2. - 74.
-The supply and demand scenarios used for the analysis will be consistent with the Transmission Planning Code. - 75.
+PARCA or IP PARCA).
+These commitments will be taken from regulatory and commercial agreements and statutory instruments and are additional to the conditions set out in the Transmission Planning Code a copy of which can be found on the National Grid website at: http://www2.nationalgrid.com/UK/Industry-information/Future-of-Energy/Gas-Ten-Year-Statement/Transmission-Planning-Code/.

+- 70. The supply and demand scenarios used for the analysis will be consistent with the Transmission Planning Code. - 71.
 The analysis shall primarily be undertaken at the peak 1 in 20 demand level supplemented by analysis for different demand conditions derived from the average load duration curve and be undertaken for a number of gas years starting with the proposed gas year for release of the Incremental Obligated Entry Capacity.